Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Generalized Sasaki-Nakamura formalism

-In numerical computations, however, instead of starting with an incident wave, it is easier to start with a transmitted wave, and then integrate outward (inward) for $R^{\mathrm{in}}$ ($R^{\mathrm{up}}$) to extract the corresponding incidence and reflection amplitude at infinity (at the horizon).
-Inspecting Eq.~\eqref{eq:Rin} and \eqref{eq:Rup}, we can see why it is challenging to accurately read off those amplitudes if one solves the Teukolsky equation numerically using Eq.~\eqref{eq:radialTeukolskyeqn} directly as the amplitude of the incident and the reflected wave are of different orders of magnitude.
-For the $R^{\mathrm{in}}$ solution as $r \to \infty$, the ratio of the amplitude of the right-going wave to that of the left-going wave is $\sim 1/r^{2s}$ (which becomes infinitely-large for $s < 0$ and infinitely-small for $s > 0$).
-While for the $R^{\mathrm{up}}$ solution as $r \to r_{+}$, that ratio is $\sim \Delta^s$ (which again becomes infinitely-large for $s < 0$ and infinitely-small for $s > 0$ as $\Delta \to 0$ when $r \to r_{+}$).
-This implies that when solving Eq.~\eqref{eq:radialTeukolskyeqn} numerically with a finite precision, the numerical solution will be completely dominated by the right-going wave and thus impossible to extract the amplitude for the left-going wave.
+In numerical computations, however, instead of starting with an incident wave, it is easier to start with a transmitted wave and then integrate outward (inward) for $R^{\mathrm{in}}$ ($R^{\mathrm{up}}$) to extract the corresponding incidence and reflection amplitude at infinity (at the horizon).
+Inspecting Eqs.~\eqref{eq:Rin} and \eqref{eq:Rup}, we can see why it is challenging to accurately read off those amplitudes if one solves the Teukolsky equation numerically using Eq.~\eqref{eq:radialTeukolskyeqn} directly as the amplitude of the incident and the reflected wave are of different orders of magnitude.
+For the $R^{\mathrm{in}}$ solution as $r \to \infty$, the ratio of the amplitude of the rightgoing wave to that of the leftgoing wave is $\sim 1/r^{2s}$ (which becomes infinitely large for $s < 0$ and infinitely small for $s > 0$).
+While for the $R^{\mathrm{up}}$ solution as $r \to r_{+}$, that ratio is $\sim \Delta^s$ (which again becomes infinitely large for $s < 0$ and infinitely small for $s > 0$ as $\Delta \to 0$ when $r \to r_{+}$).
+This implies that, when solving Eq.~\eqref{eq:radialTeukolskyeqn} numerically with a finite precision, the numerical solution will be completely dominated by the rightgoing wave and thus impossible to extract the amplitude for the leftgoing wave.

 To see that $R^{\mathrm{in}}$ and $R^{\mathrm{up}}$ are indeed linearly independent, we can calculate the scaled Wronskian $\mathcal{W}_{R}$ of the two solutions, which is given by